charlesnicholson/nanocobs/README.md

 `nanocobs` is a C99 implementation of the [Consistent Overhead Byte Stuffing](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) ("COBS") algorithm, defined in the [paper](http://www.stuartcheshire.org/papers/COBSforToN.pdf) by Stuart Cheshire and Mary Baker.

-User-provided buffers can encoded and decoded in-place, or into separate buffers.
+Users can encode and decode data in-place or into separate target buffers.
 The `nanocobs` runtime requires no extra memory overhead.
 No standard library headers are included, and no standard library functions are called.

 ## Rationale